rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [ ] Should memo be removed since it is an optimization?

 [ ] VM

-    [ ] Clean up PyVM grammars

-    [ ] Compilation was further complicated now when VM has to be generated and a combined support library created.

-    [ ] Write VM as clean as possible in Python.
-Then write a separate optimized VM?

     [ ] Review VM and see if clarity can be improved.